AVERT - Tutorial Homepage

 Welcome to the online training for the desktop version of the AVoided Emissions and geneRation Tool (AVERT).

-AVERT estimates the potential of energy efficiency/renewable energy (EE/RE) programs to displace electricity system-related fine particulate matter (PM2.5) sulfur dioxide (SO2), nitrogen oxides (NOx), carbon dioxide (CO2), volatile organic compounds (VOCs), and ammonia (NH3) emissions in the contiguous 48 states and Washington, DC.
-It helps you evaluate county, state and regional level emissions displaced by EE/RE programs—without requiring you to have specialized resources or electricity system expertise.
+AVERT estimates the potential of energy programs to displace fine particulate matter (PM2.5) sulfur dioxide (SO2), nitrogen oxides (NOx), carbon dioxide (CO2), volatile organic compounds (VOCs), and ammonia (NH3) emissions in the contiguous 48 states and Washington, DC.
+It helps you evaluate county, state and regional level emissions displaced by energy programs—without requiring you to have specialized resources or electricity system expertise.

 This tutorial demonstrates the use of the downloadable AVERT tools.
 A web-based version of the AVERT Main Module offers much of the same functionality, but in a more accessible online format.

-Note that this tutorial may contain descriptions and demonstrations that apply to a previous version of AVERT.
+Note that this tutorial contains descriptions and demonstrations that apply to a previous version of AVERT.
 For detailed instructions on the current version of AVERT, see the user manual.

 How to Use This Training